Akuli/jou/vm/README.md

 - Use `set -e -o pipefail`.
 If this gets in your way, use `|| true` only in the places that need it.
 This way failures are not silenced except where you expect to get failures.
+- Use the [`wait_for_string.sh`](./wait_for_string.sh) script instead of the `expect` program, for two reasons:
+    - Jou developers already need to know at least 4 programming languages, and I don't really want to add Tcl to the mix.
-- Do not use the `expect` program.
-It is meant for this kind of thing, but it is an unnecessary dependency.
+    - `expect` would be an unnecessary dependency.

 Dependencies (in addition to what you need for Jou anyway):